NATIONAL UNIVERSITY PART OF PRESTIGIOUS TEAM SELECTED FOR $20M NATIONAL SCIENCE FOUNDATION GRANT TO STUDY AI AND OPTIMIZATION

-“This is a wonderful opportunity to collaborate with some of the most prestigious universities in the world to create state-of-the-art curriculum and bring AI and optimization to National University’s students,” said NU Associate Dean for the College of Professional Studies, Dr. Jodi Reeves.
+“This is a wonderful opportunity to collaborate with some of the most prestigious universities in the world to create state-of-the-art curriculum and bring AI and optimization to National University’s students,” said NU Associate Dean for the College of Law and Public Service, Dr. Jodi Reeves.
 She will serve as the Associate Director for Education and Workforce for TILOS.

 With the rapid advance of technology, the existing workforce must update skills more and more frequently.
 Veterans, people seeking career changes, and underserved populations need opportunities to learn these new skills.
 National University, a designated Hispanic Serving Institution and member of the Hispanic Association of Colleges and Universities, as well as the rest of the TILOS partnership intend to build an openly accessible program of continuing education with long-term, lifelong learning and skills renewal as its central tenet.
 New courses will focus on computing, AI optimization, robotics, networking and chip design.
 The program also will feature a community outreach element to raise awareness and encourage interest in AI-related careers among non-traditional and underserved learners.